HR-CMGT/MGDD-unity/README.md

 ## Your first 2D game

 #### Creating sprites from images
-- Drag some of your own images into the Assets/Textures folder in Unity
+- Check the images in the Assets/Textures folder in Unity.
+- Feel free to drag your own space-related images in there.
-- Click on the image in the editor and set the texture type to `sprite`
+- Check that the the texture type (in the inspector) of all images is set to `sprite`
-- Click the little arrow on Asteroid image.
+- Click the little arrow on an image.
 This will show the default sprite for that image.
 - To create multiple sprites from one image you can set **sprite mode: multiple**, and then open the sprite editor.
-- In the sprite editor you can slice your image into multiple sprites.
+- In the sprite editor click **slice** to create multiple sprites from one image.

 #### Creating empty gameobjects
 - Click on the **scene panel** and create 3 empty gameobjects: background, middleground and foreground